tythe-protocol/tythe/README.md

 # How

-<<<<<<< HEAD
+1. Open source maintainers add [tythe.json](./tythe-sample.json) to their repositories.
+This declares how to send them money in a machine-readable way.
-1. Maintainers add the [tythe.json](./tythe-sample.json) file to their repositories.
-This declares that the developer wants to get paid for maintenance, and how users should to do that, in a machine-readable way.
+2. Companies take [The Tythe Covenant](./covenant.md) by posting it to social media, or on their website.
+The Covenant is a public promise to contribute [up to 1%](#how-tythes-are-calculated) of R&D monthly to open source maintenance.
+Enforcement of the convenant is entirely social.
-2. Companies install and run Tythe on their own servers.
+3. Companies use [go-tythe](#status) (or whatever other tool they want) to automatically distribute and send money to the maintainers of their dependencies every month.
-3. Tythe monitors the company's dependency tree and automatically pays the maintainers every month.
-By default the tythe is split evenly amongst all dependencies, but users can adjust the share if desired.
+4. 🙌

 # Why